red/red/windows-x86-64-support-plan.md

 - Window procedures, messages, `WPARAM`/`LPARAM`/`LRESULT`, window-long slots, common dialogs, common-control notifications, image lists, and the active Direct2D/DXGI/COM paths use native-width declarations.
+- The View backend calls the logical imports `GetWindowLongPtr` and `SetWindowLongPtr` directly on both targets.
+They resolve to the exported `GetWindowLongPtrW`/`SetWindowLongPtrW` names on x86-64 and to Windows' `GetWindowLongW`/`SetWindowLongW` aliases on IA-32.
+- Extra window data uses 20 named, pointer-stride slots (160 bytes on x86-64,
+  80 bytes on IA-32).
+Debug builds exercise adjacent slots with nonzero high x64 bits, while the View runners reject legacy calls and incorrect imports.
+- `LOGFONTW` and `NONCLIENTMETRICS` retain their Windows-defined 92-byte and 504-byte layouts on both targets.
+The View smoke exercises a default-font native text face so x64 alignment regressions cannot silently hide labels.

 Optional View backends and modules not covered by these gates, including the legacy GDI+ draw backend and camera-specific hardware paths, remain follow-up